ziyoung/better-wilcom-docs/wilcom-docs/Decorative/motifs/Lay_out_motif_fills_on-screen.md

 ## To lay out motif fills on-screen...

-1Right-click the Motif Fill icon to access object properties.
+1. Right-click the Motif Fill icon to access object properties.

 ![motifs00078.png](assets/motifs00078.png)

-2Select a motif set and motif and click Layout.
+2. Select a motif set and motif and click Layout.
 Sample and guide motifs appear in the design window.
 Zoom in to select the correct guide motif.

 ![motifs00081.png](assets/motifs00081.png)

-3Adjust the guide motifs to achieve the effect you require:
+3. Adjust the guide motifs to achieve the effect you require:

 - Move motifs by selecting the middle guide motif and dragging it to a new position.
 - Scale motifs by selecting a guide motif and resizing it using the [selection handles](../../glossary/glossary).